vc7/note/Cocoa/2014-04-01-Private-CocoaPods-Specs.md

 pod spec create PrivateLibrary
 ```

-After the last command, pod will generate a `.podspec` file for you, you will need to edit the content to fit you library settings
+After the last command, pod will generate a `.podspec` file for you, you will need to [edit the spec](http://guides.cocoapods.org/making/specs-and-specs-repo.html) to fit you library settings

 ### Tag Your Library